Bitcoin crash is crushing Coinbase. Stock plunges again – KION546

 Coinbase stock is now down more than 75% this year and is trading nearly 85% below its all-time high price from November.
 Shares have lost more than half their value in just the past week alone.

 The plunge in Coinbase’s stock coincides with the massive drop in the value of bitcoin, ethereum and other cryptocurrencies over the past few months.
-Bitcoin prices fell below $30,000 Wednesday morning following the Consumer Price Index report.
 Coinbase said in its earnings report that about 48% of its transaction revenue came from bitcoin and ethereum in the quarter.

+Bitcoin prices briefly fell below $30,000 Wednesday morning following the Consumer Price Index report on inflation.

 As a result of the volatility, Coinbase reported steep drops in the number of users, trading volume and assets from the fourth quarter.